Uber Mask Argument Leads To Court Date For Breckenridge Tourist

 “I decided then that I’d had enough.
-I think the trip lasted three minutes and 30 something seconds,” said Michael McManus.
+I think the trip lasted 3 minutes and 30 something seconds,” said Michael McManus.

 “You afraid of corona?” he asks McManus.